veaba/tensorflow-docs/docs/tf.compat/v1/placeholder.md

   print(sess.run(y, feed_dict={x: rand_array}))  # Will succeed.
 ```
 #### Args:
-- dtype: The type of elements in the tensor to be fed.
+- `dtype`: The type of elements in the tensor to be fed.
-- shape: The shape of the tensor to be fed (optional).
-If the shape is not specified, you can feed a tensor of any shape.
+- `shape`: The `shape` of the tensor to be fed (optional).
+If the `shape` is not specified, you can feed a tensor of any `shape`.
-- name: A name for the operation (optional).
+- `name`: A `name` for the operation (optional).
 #### Returns:
-A Tensor that may be used as a handle for feeding a value, but not evaluated directly.
+A `Tensor` that may be used as a handle for feeding a value, but not evaluated directly.
 #### Raises:
-- RuntimeError: if eager execution is enabled
+- `RuntimeError`: if eager execution is enabled
 #### Eager Compatibility
 Placeholders are not compatible with eager execution.